inspire-eu-validation/view-service/README.md

 | [A.37.IR42.inspire.default.style](A.37.IR42.inspire.default.style.md) | All | Missing |
 | [A.38.IR45.IR47.style.legend.url](A.38.IR45.IR47.style.legend.url.md) | All | Missing |

+## Open issues

+* The requirement 6 for providing a link to the INSPIRE MetadataURL is limited to service metadata scenario 1.
+However, the requirement 9 states that the View Service metadata must be included in the an INSPIRE Discovery regardless of the chosen scenario.
+Also the Requirements 60 & 61 state that the Link View Service operation is realized by using a Discovery Service.
+Thus it would make sense that the MetadataURL element if the Service in the ExtendedCapabilities would be mandatory in both scenarios.

 ## XML namespace prefixes <a name="namespaces"></a>